library(mini007)

 presentation_wf$set_entry(station_name = "research")

-presentation_wf$run("Algeria and Coffee")Algeria’s coffee culture is deeply influenced by Mediterranean and French
+presentation_wf$run("Algeria and Coffee")Algeria's coffee culture is a unique blend of traditional Arab customs and

 Human In The Loop (HITL)